Grapes

 3. Indian Gooseberry (Amla)

-These small, round, green fruits can look like light-colored grapes, especially when clustered.
+These small, round, green fruits look like light-colored grapes, especially when clustered.
 Their translucent, firm flesh adds to the resemblance, though their flavor is much more sour and astringent.

 4. Blueberries